Blendify/blender-manual/trunk/blender_docs/manual/movie_clip/masking/introduction.rst

 While the *Movie Clip Editor* and *Image Editor* are used to edit masks, the *Compositor* and *Sequencer* are just using already created mask.

-Masks can be driven over the time so that they follow some object from the footage, e.g. a running actor.
+Masks can be animated over the time so that they follow some object from the footage, e.g. a running actor.
 This can be achieved with shape keys or parenting the mask to tracking markers.